Authorisation procedures in the construction industry

 Uwe Blass

-Prof Dr Tanja Siems heads the Chair of Urban Design at the University of Wuppertal.
+Prof Dr Tanja Siems is head of the Chair of Urban Design at the University of Wuppertal.

-Alexia Radounikli (M.SC) is doing her doctorate at the Chair of Urban Design.
+Alexia Radounikli (M.SC) is pursuing her doctorate at the Chair of Urban Design.

 Dipl.-Ing.
 Mohamed Fezazi is an architect and research assistant at the Chair of Urban Design.